Free Ride Bicycle Project

 4.11 Expulsion of Members and Revocation of Membership.
 Decisions regarding the expulsion of members and the revocation of membership may be made only by the Collective Council.
 The decision will be made using the consensus decision making process (See Attached Appendix) – not majority.
 In such matters, the individual whose membership is subject to expulsion or revocation shall not have the right to block the expulsion or revocation decision.

 5.1 The Corporate Seal shall be in circular form and shall bear the name of the Corporation and the words “Corporate Seal, Pennsylvania 2010.”

-6.1 The Collective Council may establish, after consensus on such a proposal, one or more committees consisting of one or more Collective Council Members.
+6.1 The Collective Council may establish, after majority-vote on such a proposal, one or more committees consisting of one or more Collective Council Members.
 The goal of such committees shall be to carry out tasks expressly assigned to it by the Collective Council.

 6.2 Authority granted to Committees.
 No committee has authority or power to reach decisions not expressly granted to it by the Collective Council.
 No committee may ever be granted any of the authorities or powers articulated in Section 4.6, which are exclusive to the Collective Council.
 All actions of a committee are subject to review and recall by action of the Collective Council.
 All committees must report on their actions and activities at Collective Council Meetings, and fulfill any other reporting or transparency requirements or policies as the Collective Council may create or as required by law.